List of Babylon 5 episodes: Season 3: Point of No Return (1995–1996)

 Earth's government continues to become more xenophobic, while on Babylon 5, Sheridan and Delenn, who become romantically involved during the course of the season, create a "conspiracy of light" to try to reveal the truth behind the Shadows' influence.
 Historically tense relations between Earth and its Mars colony reach breaking point when Mars declares independence and Earth's government declares martial law and attacks.
 Sheridan, outraged, withdraws Babylon 5 from the Earth Alliance, supported by the Minbari.

-The fate of Babylon 4 is discovered when Sinclair returns to the station to request Sheridan's help: Sinclair had been destined to use time travel to take Babylon 4 back in time to the previous Minbari-Shadow war, where he is transformed into the revered Minbari leader, Valen, using the same device Delenn used for her transformation.
+The fate of Babylon 4 is discovered when Sinclair returns to the station to request Sheridan's help: Sinclair had been destined to use time travel to take Babylon 4 back in time to the previous Shadow war, where he is transformed into the revered Minbari leader, Valen, using the same device Delenn used for her transformation.

 Ambassador Mollari realizes his deal with the Shadows has become dangerous and tries to sever ties with Mr. Morden, but fails.
 Kosh informs Sheridan that the Shadows can be fought with telepaths.
 The Vorlons attack the Shadows at Sheridan's insistence, but the Shadows kill Kosh in retaliation.

 Sheridan's wife, presumed dead on an archaeological dig on the planet Z'ha'dum years earlier, arrives at the station and convinces Sheridan to accompany her to Z'ha'dum.
 The Shadows attempt to force Sheridan to join their cause, their ships threatening Babylon 5.
 Sheridan, guided by Kosh's words, flies a vessel loaded with explosives into the planet while jumping into a large chasm.
 The Shadow ships withdraw, but Garibaldi, deployed to defend the station, does not return.